micuami/ImageProcessingVerilog/README.md

 7 8 9

 The pixel on position 5 is the one we are processing at a given time.
 For example, if the current pixel is at position (0,0) then its neighbors will be at positions 8, 9 and 6.
 The neighbors of the pixel are traversed in a trigonometric sense (3, 2, 1, 4, 7, 8, 9, 6 ).
 The operation is completed when all the pixels have been filtered (state 26).
-The pixels are processed sequentially, and the result is stored in the output
+The pixels are processed sequentially, and the result is stored in the output.